Brookfield Business Partners (BBU) Investor Day 2024 summary

 Investor Day 2024 summary

-Growth strategy centers on global presence, operational expertise, and disciplined investment, enabling access to unique opportunities and reducing competition.
+Growth strategy emphasizes global expansion, operational excellence, and leveraging local teams in 30 countries to access unique opportunities and reduce competition.

-Major secular trends—decarbonization, digitalization, and deglobalization—are driving massive investment needs, with private capital playing a central role as governments face fiscal constraints.
+Major secular trends—decarbonization, digitalization, and deglobalization—are driving massive investment opportunities, with private capital playing a central role as governments face fiscal constraints.

 Latest events from Brookfield Business Partners